atlanticstarr1/dollarbank/README.md

 added to your account every 2 minutes!!!
 (DEMO purposes); In production, this will be changed to every 24 hrs.

 * Also the value *(in USD)*, of your balances will change daily depending on the value of ETH on that day.
 This data is fed into the contract using an Oracle.

+**CLOSE YOUR ACCOUNT**
+1. Click the **Close account** button.
+3. Confirm the transaction in Metamask.
+4. Notice your wallet will be credited will the full bank account balance.

+###ADMIN###
+**Account 1** is the Administrator/Contract deployer address.
+As the admin, you will notice 2 buttons at the top of the Welcom card; **Bank Admin** and **Oracle Admin**.

+**Bank Admin** shows a dashboard that allows you to have FULL control of the bank contract.
+From here you can pause the contract (circuit breaker pattern), start/stop interest payments, change the interest rate (1% - 6%) and min balance;min balance is the mininum balance you must have in your bank account to start gaining interest.

+You can also see all the accounts currently registered and maybe the most powerful feature, YOU can initiate interest payments by pressing the **Pay interest** button; *try it*